Your cart

 A professional jeweler looking through a loupe sees a diamond.
 A standard diamond tester reads a diamond.
 A spectroscope shows the diamond spectrum.
 The only instruments that can detect a difference are specialized gemological devices that look for microscopic growth patterns — not visual differences, not quality differences, just origin signatures.

-This is where most of the confusion in the market lives, so let's clear it up plainly.
+This is where most of the confusion in the market lives, so it's worth being direct.

 Lab grown diamonds are not cubic zirconia.
 CZ is made from zirconium oxide — an entirely different material.
 It's softer, has a different refractive index, clouds over time, and fails a standard diamond tester immediately.
 Comparing a lab grown diamond to CZ is like comparing a river pearl to a plastic bead.